SumiSastri/dev-blogs/docs/hardware-local-environments/part4-computer-shells.md

 Type `echo $0` or `which zsh`
 If you get the answer `/bin/zsh` then you are in the Zish shell and if you get `/bin/bash` you are in the Bash shell.

 Another way to identify which shell you are in  is, you should see a `%` instead of a `$` at the terminal prompt with Zish.
+A root user, however, will see `#` in their terminal as a prompt.

 - First check if you have a  `.bashrc` or a `.zshrc` file these are the files that you can use to customise your personal commands to customise your shell